GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

   :start-after: <!-- SPHINX_TUT_INT_HEX_SOLVERS -->
   :end-before: <!-- SPHINX_TUT_INT_HEX_SOLVERS_END -->

-Each type of solver has a specific set of parameters that are required and some that are optional (usually with sensible default values).
+Each type of solver has a specific set of parameters that are required and some parameters that are optional.
+Optional values are usually set with sensible default values.

-Here, for instance, we see that our solver is registered with a user-chosen name (``SinglePhaseFlow``).
+To start, we see that our solver is registered with a user-chosen name (here ``SinglePhaseFlow``, but it could be anything).
+This is a common practice in GEOSX: users need to give names to objects they define.
+This is analogous to instantiating a class in C++ code.
-From now on, this unique name will be used in the parameter file and in the code to point to this instance of a SinglePhaseFVM solver.
+From now on, this unique name will be used as the *handle* to this specific flow solver instance.
+This handle will also be used inside the code to point to this specific instance of a SinglePhaseFVM solver.

-We also set a solver-specific level of on-console logging (set to 1 here).
+Then, we set a solver-specific level of on-console logging (``logLevel`` set to 1 here).
+Higher values will lead to more console output and/or intermediate results saved to files.

 For solvers of the ``SinglePhaseFVM`` family, we must specify a discretization scheme.
 Here, we use a Two-Point Flux Approximation (TPFA) finite volume discretization scheme, a typical discretization scheme